Advertisement

 Grab your shades

-Too much fun in the sun can harm your eyes in the summer—and the sun can do just as much, or even more, damage in the winter.
-That’s because the sun sits lower in the sky during the colder months, and icy or snowy conditions can reflect harmful ultraviolet (UV) rays.
-An excess of reflected sunlight over time may lead to vision loss and other degenerative eye conditions, such as glaucoma.
+Too much fun in the sun can harm your eyes in the summer.
+But the sun can do just as much, or even more, damage in the winter.
+That’s because the sun sits lower in the sky during the colder months and icy or snowy conditions can reflect harmful ultraviolet (UV) rays up into your eyes.
+An excess of reflected sunlight over time may lead to vision loss and a condition known as snow blindness.
+This is a form of photokeratitis, which involves damage to the cornea (the clear front window of the eye) caused by UV rays.

-Protecting your eyes is easy: Next time you’re headed out the door for your group walk, remember your sunglasses.
+Protecting your eyes is easy: Next time you’re headed out the door for your walk, put on a pair of sunglasses or snow goggles (if you have them).
 When you buy a new pair, look for a sticker or tag indicating they block 100 percent of UV rays.

 Slideshow sources open slideshow sources